shockscript/spec/src/sx-expressions/postfix-expressions/query-operators.md

 **Semantics**

-The descendants operator `o..x` looks at `o` for the `sx_proxy::descendants()` method and returns the result of invoking that method with the given identifier key.
+The descendants operator `o..x` looks at `o` for the `shock_proxy::descendants()` method and returns the result of invoking that method with the given identifier key.

 ## Filter operator